Lilah Parsons: Personal life

-Parsons is the daughter of Sir John Christopher Parsons and The Hon.
+Parsons is the daughter of Sir John Christopher Parsons, KCVO and The Hon.
 Lady Parsons (formerly The Hon.
 Anne Constance Manningham-Buller).
 Her maternal grandfather was Reginald Manningham-Buller, 1st Viscount Dilhorne, and is the niece of Eliza Manningham-Buller.
-She attended Oundle School in Northamptonshire, and briefly studied French at the University of Exeter.
+She attended Oundle School in Northamptonshire and briefly studied French at the University of Exeter.

-Parsons is an Ambassador for The Children's Air Ambulance charity, which serves as a flying intensive care unit for children across the UK.
+Parsons also studied fashion at City and Guilds of London Art School, before getting scouted as a model at a party.

+Between September 2023 and June 2024, Parsons studied for a Master of Arts degree for Television Journalism at City, University of London, leading her to her career at BBC News.